adjust/michaelbot/README.md

     <img src="../master/docs/deploy-abort-reason.png" alt="Deploy aborted with reason announcement" height="42">

+**Note: If you are currently waiting on the queue, you can use `abort` to remove yourself from it without impacting the current lock.**

 ### Deploy status in channel topic

 In addition to announcing deploys in channel you may find it useful to have a small sign in the channel topic.
 This way you can quickly check